Eigenvalues, absolute continuity and localizations for periodic unitary transition operators: Proofs of corollaries

-Let $G=(V,E)$ be, as in Section $\ref{INTRO}$, a locally finite connected graph.
-Let $U$ be a unitary operator on the Hilbert space $H=\ell^{2}(V,\mb{C}^{D})$ with the inner product given by $\eqref{inn1}$.
-In this section, we discuss some relationships between the localization for the transition probability $p_{n}(w;x)$ defined in $\eqref{T1}$ and the spectral structures for the unitary operator $U$.
+Let $Z$ be, as in Section $\ref{INTRO}$, a countable set and let $W$ be a complex vector space of dimension $D$ with a fixed Hermitian inner product $\ispa{\cdot, \cdot}_{W}$.
+Let $U$ be a unitary operator on the Hilbert space $H=\ell^{2}(Z,W)$ with the inner product given by $\eqref{inn1}$.
 Let $\spec(U)$ and $\spec(U)_{p}$ denote the spectrum and the set of eigenvalues of $U$, respectively.
 Since $U$ is unitary, $\spec(U)$ is contained in the unit circle $S^{1}$ in the complex plane, and the spectral resolution of $U$ takes the form